History of Saint Paul, Minnesota: Full-steam growth

-As Saint Paul grew, and its close neighbors, Saint Anthony and Minneapolis grew with even greater precipitancy, the docks at "Lower Landing" and "Upper Landing" bustled with activity.
-The state's population reached 200,000 by 1860, and most of those had arrived by riverboat, disembarking in Saint Paul.
+As Saint Paul grew, and its close neighbors Saint Anthony and Minneapolis grew even faster, the docks at Lower Landing and Upper Landing bustled with activity.
+The state population reached 200,000 by 1860, and most of those had arrived by riverboat, disembarking in Saint Paul.
 Farms were staked out in the vast countryside, including the Davern Farm (1862) and the Spangenberg Farm (1864).
 Wealthy businessmen such as James C. Burbank, the owner of the Minnesota Stage Company, which held a statewide monopoly controlling 1600 mi of stage-lines by 1865, started to spend their fortunes building grand estates.
 Burbank's Home (1862–1865) was one of the first mansions to be built high on the bluffs on Summit Avenue.
 By the end of the 19th century, his was only one of hundreds of impressive edifices in the Historic Hill District, the West Summit Avenue Historic District, the Woodland Park District, Dayton's Bluff, and the Irvine Park Historic District, where the powerful and wealthy resided.